Fort Atkinson City Council Minutes

 Revenue by Fund

 There were no building permits submitted.

-Motion by Glass, seconded by K. Schmitt to adjourn.
-Aye: K. Schmitt, P. Schmitt, Leuenberger & Glass.
+Motion by Glass, second by K. Schmitt to adjourn.
+Aye: P. Schmitt, K. Schmitt, Glass, Schroeder and Leuenberger.
 Motion carried, meeting adjourned.

 Paul Herold, Mayor

 Michele Elsbernd, City Clerk